Skip to Content

 On This Page

-Factory with smoke coming out of stacks
+Factory with smoke coming out of the stacks

 The pollution exclusion in a commercial general liability (CGL) insurance policy issued by Firemen's Fund Insurance excluded coverage for damages arising out of a claim asserted by a warehouse employee alleging she developed respiratory problems as a result of inhaling fumes from epoxy sealant.